Murzchnvok/polybar-collection/README.md

 * JetBrainsMono
 * Sauce Code Pro

-You could to copy or move a config folder to *~/.config/* and blablabla doing this:
+You could copy or move a config folder to *~/.config/* doing this:

 ```bash
 cp -r polybar-collections/material ~/.config/polybar